MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-business-relations.md

 The number of business relations you have assigned to the contact is displayed in the **No. of Business Relations** field in the **Segmentation** section in the **Contact** window.

 After you have assigned business relations to your contacts, you can use this information to select contacts for your segments.
-For more information, see [How to: Add Contacts to Segments](marketing-add-contact-segment.md).
+For more information, see [Add Contacts to Segments](marketing-add-contact-segment.md).

 ## <a name="see-also"></a>See Also
 [Creating Contact Companies](marketing-create-contact-companies.md)